fenago/puppet-course/quickstart/md/Lab_4.md

 not need to log in interactively should have the `nologin` shell.

-If the user needs to be a member of certain groups, you can pass the `groups` attribute an array of the group names (just `devs` in this example).
+- If the user needs to be a member of certain groups, you can pass the `groups` attribute an array of the group names (just `devs` in this example).

-Although Puppet supports a `password` attribute for `user` resources, I don\'t advise you to use it.
-Service users don\'t need passwords, and interactive users should be logging in with SSH keys.
-In fact, you should configure SSH to disable password logins altogether (set `PasswordAuthentication no` in `sshd_config`).

 ### The group resource